fxm90/dev-notes/README.md

 **Notice**: By using that pattern we do not skip further checks (e.g. if we use `OR` in the statement and one condition returns `true` / we use `AND` in the statement and one condition returns `false`).
 So if you're having a load intensive method, it might be better to keep it as a single statement.
 Or, first check the "lighter" condition and then use an early return to prevent the load intensive method from being executed.

 ## #33 - Compare dates in test cases
-📆 Small example on how to comapre dates in tests.
+📆 Small example on how to compare dates in tests.

 ```swift
 func testDatesAreEqual() {